ctrlaltdan/ctrlaltdan.github.io/_posts/2017-11-20-why-cant-i-rebase-with-myself.md

 title: Why can't I rebase with myself!
 ---

 > Why am I getting so many merge conflicts when I rebase?
-Why can't I rebase with myself!
+Why can't I rebase with myself!<br>
 > &mdash; Colleague having a bad time

 I frequently find myself fixing other people's Git woes but this one was particularly messy.